saltstack/salt/doc/topics/installation/rhel.rst

 ********************************

-When a new Salt release is packaged, it is first admitted into the ``epel-testing`` repository, before being moved to the stable repo.
+When a new Salt release is packaged, it is first admitted into the ``epel-testing`` repository, before being moved to the main stable repository.

 To install from ``epel-testing``, use the ``enablerepo`` argument for yum: